picocms/Pico/CONTRIBUTING.md

 - The `type: Invalid` label is used for everything else, e.g. issues or pull requests not related to Pico, or invalid bug reports.

-The `status: Deferred` label might get added to any open issue or pull request to indicate that it still open and will be resolved later.
+The `status: Deferred` label might get added to any open issue or pull request to indicate that it is still unresolved and will be resolved later.

 Issues and pull requests, which are rather related to upstream projects (i.e. projects Pico depends on, like Twig), are additionally labeled with `info: Upstream`.